arnabcse28/retro-board/marketing/src/common/documents/blog/self-hosting.md

 - **Easy Installation**: Our [interactive documentation](https://docs.retrospected.com/docs/self-hosting/quick-start/) will help you configure Retrospect on your own servers in 5 minutes, using Docker Compose.
 - **Technical Support** for your installation: We offer an optional 30-minute call with our expert support team to assist you during the installation.
-  State of the art documentation: Our world-class documentation is also here to help you along the way.
+- **State of the art documentation**: Our world-class [documentation](https://docs.retrospected.com) is also here to help you along the way.

 # Pricing and Licensing

-**One-time cost of $649, unlimited, life-time updates**.
+**One-time cost of $649, free updates forever**.

 You can try Retrospected Self-Hosting Edition today, for free, no payment required.
-Simply follow the steps on our [documentation](https://docs.retrospected.com/docs/self-hosting/quick-start/).
+Simply follow the setup steps on our [documentation](https://docs.retrospected.com/docs/self-hosting/quick-start/).

-Once you are happy with the installation and the product, you can simply [subscribe](https://app.retrospected.com/subscribe) to get your licence key.
+After the evaluation period, simply [subscribe](https://app.retrospected.com/subscribe) to get your licence key.